What to wear?

 Do not count on a sophisticated timing system.
 We recommend you to bring your own timing/GPS watch for exact timing of your run.

 Are there showers at the finish?

-We will try to arrange this.
-Ofcourse if you would like to be sure of a refreshing shower or pool book one of the hotel packages.
+No, but the sea is closeby.
+Ofcourse if you would like to be sure of a refreshing shower or pool book our comfortable hotel package.